Wedrix/watchtower/README.md

 ## What You Get

 - GraphQL queries backed by Doctrine entities and associations.
-- Schema generation from Doctrine metadata to get started quickly.
+- Schema generation from Doctrine mappings to get started quickly.
 - Offset and cursor pagination for collection fields.
 - Plugin hooks for filters, ordering, computed fields, search, mutations, subscriptions, constraints, and authorization.
 - Custom scalar support through small PHP definition files.